×

 How is Acne Diagnosed?

-• Acne is diagnosed through a simple physical examination, by the physician or dermatologist
+• Acne is diagnosed through a simple physical examination by a physician or dermatologist

-Other tests and analysis for Acne may include:
+Other tests and analyses for Acne may include:

-• If secondary infections develop, then a culture test may be done
+• If an infection is suspected, or secondary infections develop, then a bacterial culture may be performed

 • In non-adolescent individuals, further medical investigations are often needed to determine the cause of increased testosterone and other androgens.
-For example - if Acne is caused by PCOS, then an ultrasound of abdomen looking for ovarian cysts may be performed, and hormonal blood levels analyzed
+For example, if Acne is caused by polycystic ovary syndrome (PCOS), then an ultrasound of the abdomen looking for ovarian cysts may be performed, and hormonal blood levels analyzed

-• Invasive methods, such as a skin biopsy is typically not required; Acne diagnosis can be made through a physical examination itself
+• Invasive methods, such as a skin biopsy, are typically not required; Acne diagnosis can be made through a physical examination itself

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.